victoriousxd/vboxtest/README.md

 2. Install Go, Python, and auditctl.
 Install script available for Linux users: `/vboxtext/install.sh`

-2. Copy the collector binary (collectorSource) and config file (go-audit.yaml) into /home/ on the guest machine.

-3. They are found in vBoxTest/collectorSource.
+3. Copy the collector binary (collectorSource) and config file (go-audit.yaml) into /home/ on the guest machine.
+They are found in vBoxTest/collectorSource.

-Update virtual macine root password with **mypassword.txt** in `vboxtest/vBoxTest/basic/utility/`
+4. Update virtual machine root password with **mypassword.txt** in `vboxtest/vBoxTest/basic/utility/`

 ### KNOWN ISSUES